Authentication and Security > LDAP, ADFS Integration

 Configure ADFS

-ADFS configuration can be performed using either the identity provider or VuSmartMaps.
-The VuSmartMaps ADFS configuration API wraps around the identity provider’s API.
+ADFS configuration can be performed using either the identity provider or vuSmartMaps.
+The vuSmartMaps ADFS configuration API wraps around the identity provider’s API.

 ADFS Configuration Guide